pdorczuk/kube-system-apps/README.md

 You will also need to have a current version of [Kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/).

 If you want to use the Kubeadm script, clone this repo on the server that you want to install Kubernetes on.
 Mine is a single Ubuntu 20.04 server.
-Modify the values in both /kubeadm/kubeadm-config.yaml and /kubeadm/calico-config.yaml to fit your environment.
+Modify the values in both /bootstrap/infrastructure/kubeadm/kubeadm-config.yaml and /bootstrap/infrastructure/kubeadm/calico-config.yaml to fit your environment.
 Then:
 ```
+cd ./bootstrap/infrastructure/kubeadm/
-bash ./kubeadm/cluster-wrapper.sh create
+bash kubeadm.sh
 ```

 You should now have a working Kubernetes cluster that we can play with.